Invisible (Auster novel)

 Invisible is a novel by Paul Auster published in 2009 by Henry Holt and Company.
-The book is divided into four parts, telling a continuous story but each section told in a different voice and by several different narrators.
+It was Auster's fifteenth novel.
+The book is divided into four overlapping parts, told by three different narrators.

 Plot summary

 The first section, titled "Spring" and told in first person, chronicles the entanglement of Columbia University student Adam Walker with French political science professor Rudolf Born, who meet in New York City in the spring of 1967 and who form an alliance to publish a literary magazine.
 Their friendship splinters as a result of a tense love triangle with Born's girlfriend Margot and as a result of a late night mugging that ends in violence.